ram89toronto/1kpythonrun/README.md

 File Name: 4.py
-Description : A python program to accept a string from keyboard and display it ?
+Description : Write a python program to accept a string from keyboard and display it ?

 File Name: 5.py